deytola/grocery-app/README.md

 ```
 tns platform add android
 ```
-- After successful build, run the app by running the following command
+- After successful platform setup, build and deploy the app by running the following command
 ```
-tns run android
+tns run android --emulator
 ```

 **NB:** Please, have in mind that deploying on apple devices can only be achieved with a mac